Reasons to choose Wilson Browne

 - Deferred fee options in some cases

-Getting good advice is your first step towards resolving the situation: fortunately: our expert team is highly rated.
+Getting good legal advice is your first step towards resolving the situation: fortunately our expert team is highly rated.

-Contesting the validity of a Will is a specialised area of the law in which there is no substitute for proper advice from a professional.
-Whether you are bringing the claim or defending it, our expert team can help you navigate this complicated situation.
+Contesting a Will or the validity of a Will is a specialised area of the law in which there is no substitute for proper advice.
+Whether you are bringing the claim or defending it, our expert team can help.

-What are the grounds for claiming a Will is invalid?
+What are the grounds for contesting a will or claiming a will is invalid?

-The Court will only entertain claims that a Will is invalid for certain specific reason as follows:
+The Court will only consider claims that a Will is invalid for specific reasons:

 - Lack of knowledge and approval